malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 ### Optional: Watch this TED Talk, it has the same Arrangement as this essay
 * https://www.ted.com/talks/angel_chang_the_wildly_complex_anatomy_of_a_sneaker?language=en

-# Project Unit 2 - (Choose topic, HW only, deadline April 23)
+# Essay Project Unit 2
 * Just do a little research
 * Enough to decide - is your topic good or not?